Lim-Jiaxian/ID_Assignment01/README.md

 &nbsp;

 # Important Note for viewing website
 Since microsoft windows scaling default is at 100%, some laptops with smaller screens scales with 125% or 150% under display settings.
 My current assignment website scales with default windows scaling of a 100%.
 In order to view my website with original scale, please set / change your display : Right-Click Desktop > Select Display settings > Set Scale & Layout to 100% & Display resolution to 1920 x 1080.
+Please also ensure that your browser zoom is at 100%.
 &nbsp;

 For mobile responsive viewing: Iphone 6/7/8 & 6-Plus/7-Plus/8-Plus, Iphone SE, Iphone X, Iphone XR, Iphone 12 Pro, Pixel 5, Samsung Galaxy A5/71, Samsung Galaxy S8+, Samsung Galaxy S9+, Samsung Galaxy S20 Ultra are all available.